Currency risk in Finax

 Of course, it should be noted that just as the today’s depreciation of local currencies plays in favour of foreign investment, so does the appreciation of the zloty, koruna and forint reduce returns in productive times.

-Disclaimer: All data related to the historical development of Finax portfolios are modelled and were created on the basis of reverse-modelling of the data.
-We described the method of modelling historical performance in the article How we model the historical development of portfolios.
-Past developments are no guarantee of future returns and your investment may result in a loss.
+Disclaimer: All data related to the historical development of Finax portfolios are modeled and were created based on backtesting of the data.
+We described the method of historical performance modeling in the article How do we model the historical development of Finax portfolios.
+Past performance is no guarantee of future returns and your investment may result in a loss as well.
+Inform yourself about the risks you are taking when investing.

 Another important factor that led us to omit currency hedging are the costs associated with it.
 The investor pays fees for the acquisition of derivatives or the costs are reflected as a mark-up in the higher exchange rate of the currency pair compared to the market (larger spread).